-As a young man I was led to believe that the villains of the bible were mainly disloyal friends and roman functionaries with an over-zealous commitment to centralised governance.
+As a young man I was led to believe that the villains of the bible were mainly disloyal friends and roman functionaries.
 The text was dry enough that I checked out once I absorbed the Christmas pageant/Easter sections, and assumed that I had missed nothing of note.
-In retrospect, bailing on the bible before reading revelations is like turning off a porno because you assume that broke housewife will never be able to afford that pizza.
+In retrospect, bailing on the bible before reading revelations is like turning off a porno because you assumed that broke housewife will never be able to afford that pizza.
 Once the rapture kicks in the bible’s closing act is a grind house monster thriller with abominations that would make H.R.
 Geiger blush.

 It’s from this blood-soaked, apocalyptic soil that we will cultivate our next batch of Terrible Monsters.
 First up: The Cherubim.